Alex – Pest Control Expert Extraordinnaire

 Along with very competitive pricing, this innate ability has proved invaluable in overcoming the sometimes skeptical attitude of new clients.

 When asked how long he has been doing the job, he merely answers . . .

-Don’t worry – I have life experience.
+Don’t worry – when it comes to eradicating pests – I have life experience.